jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

   - Reduce cost using existing licenses E.g., E3/E5 - Use existing eligible licenses to reduce costs with a modern cloud-based virtual desktop infrastructure (VDI) and pay only for what you use.
   - No need to manage gateways, brokers, databases, or any other plumbing infrastructure.
   - Save with Linux-based pricing for Windows Server workloads with AVD - Hybrid Use Benefit.
   - Migrate users with M365 license from Windows Server to Windows 10 multi-session to save on an RDS license - This can remove RDS CAL requirement.
-Standard price is ~$17 per user per month - this will be a cost saving for you per user.
+Standard price is ~$17 per user per month - this will be cost saving for you per user.

 - Benefits from Technology perspective
   - Connect from everywhere (you can still limit access based on region, managed/approved device, approved identity, etc.)